Alexwestbrook/RA/rogue-adventure-wizard-guide.md

 ### Other good cards:

 - *Mystic bird*, although not a fairy, he scales with fairies like *Fairy Warrior [FAIRY]* and *Lullyp [BEASTMAN][FAIRY]*.
 The nice thing is that he is a magic card and not combat, he also attacks every enemy but that's not very important here as it won't be your main source of damage.
+- *The Timeshifter [ANGEL]*, can get all your fairy spawns back from exile for a second round.
+Since you get both the spanwner and the spawnees, it's like getting triple the amount of spawns

 ### Specific skills: